 As the type of photography suggests, vintage photography is all about using a vintage film camera.
 Lucky for anyone who is new to film photography, and looking to get started, is that it is fairly inexpensive to do so.

 With as little as $100-200 USD, you can buy a very capable film camera, alongside a vintage lens that comes standard with that camera.
+You can find a lot of local film camera stores where you can buy cheap beginner cameras in your city.

 How to shoot with a vintage film camera